 How to Blend In-Person lessons With Online Resources for Rapid Growth

-It’s difficult to find a good padel coach.
+It’s difficult to find a good padel tennis coach!
+It really is, even in countries that have had padel for a LONG time.
 It takes time and energy to find the right person you immediately connect with who understands your level and what you need to do to improve.
+It also takes a decent understanding of the coaching process to really know if a coach is good or not.

 For these reasons, we recommend mixing in-person training with online resources.
-This article is your how-to guide.
+This article is your how-to guide to padel tennis.

 The sweet spot is just the right mix of in-person training and online resources.